1 spot available

 7:00 AM + Breakfast on your own in the hotel

-9:00 AM We will travel to the cooler northern region of the Umpqua Valley, Elkton Oregon.
-Here Pinot Noir, Riesling and Gewürztraminer were first planted in 1972.
+9:00 AM We will travel to the cool northern region of the Umpqua Valley and wind our way down to the warmer central Umpqua.
+Our first stop, Meadows Estate has a great variety of red wines, from pinot noir to Rhone varieties.
+Next we will head over to Elkton where pinot noir, riesling and gewurztraminer were first planted in 1972 for stops at Brandborg Vineyard and Winery and Bradley Vineyards .
 Elkton is only 35 miles from the coast and the gap in the Coast Range facilitates a very strong marine influence.
-Winery visits include Brandborg Vineyard and Winery and Bradley Vineyards (along with Rivers Edge).

-4:40 PM We will then head back to Roseburg for a little downtime at the hotel before heading out to dinner at True Kitchen.
+6:00 PM We will have downtime at the hotel before heading out to dinner.

 7:00 AM + Breakfast on your own in hotel

-4:00 PM We will arrive back at the Hampton Inn for downtime and to catch up on your writing and social media.
-Time and energy permitting, we can also visit Paul O’Brien, one of the two urban wineries downtown.
+6:00 PM We will arrive back at the Hampton Inn for downtime and to catch up on your writing and social media.